dennismedeiros/Veracode-WrapperAPI/README.md

 ## Description:
 This container image contains a version of the Veracode Java Wrapper API.
-Configured to perform the actions available to the Veracode Wrapper API.
-All the actions available to the Veracode Java Wrapper can be perform by calling /app/VeracodeJavaAPI.jar and passing in the arguments as requied for the action.
+Configured to perform the actions available to the Veracode Wrapper API in a secure way.
+All the actions available to the Veracode Java Wrapper can be perform by calling **WrapperAPI** and passing in the arguments as requied for the action. **WrapperAPI** is aliasing for java -jar /app/VeracodeJavaAPI.jar command call.

+The containter also now has environmental variable for **VERACODE_ANALYSISCENTER_ID** and **VERACODE_ANALYSISCENTER_KEY** to be passed instead of as arguments throug the command line.

 ## Docker Examples
 ### Example of retrieving VeracodeJavaAPI version
-> `docker run --rm dennismedeiros/veracode-wrapperapi:latest /app/VeracodeJavaAPI.jar -wrapperversion`
+> `docker run --rm dennismedeiros/veracode-wrapperapi:latest WrapperAPI -wrapperversion`

 ### Example of retrieving the application list
-> `docker run --rm dennismedeiros/veracode-wrapperapi:latest /app/VeracodeJavaAPI.jar -vid <id_value> -vkey <key_value> -action GetAppList`
+> `docker run --rm dennismedeiros/veracode-wrapperapi:latest WrapperAPI -vid <id_value> -vkey <key_value> -action GetAppList`

+### Example of retrieving the application list while passing environmental variables
+> `docker run --rm -e VERACODE_ANALYSISCENTER_ID=<veracode_id> -e VERACODE_ANALYSISCENTER_KEY=<veracode_key> dennismedeiros/veracode-wrapperapi:latest WrapperAPI -action GetAppList`

 ## GitLab Examples: